 - This will overwhelm users

 These are valid concerns, yet I will ask you to put them aside for a minute.
-If I addressed all your doubts and we would be able to implement this on a waterproof legal basis, at a user-friendly level of simplicity — would it be the right thing to do?
+If we were able to implement this on a waterproof legal basis, at a user-friendly level of simplicity — would it be the right thing to do?

 1: What is classified as engagement-maximizing, and by whom?